Retention

 Cost: $19/mo

 This is the #1 strategy because it's pure automation with zero ongoing work.
-Payment failures account for 20–40% of all SaaS churn, and 85% of those failures are recoverable.
+For a $30K MRR company at 6% churn, that means $360 to $720 per month lost to card failures alone, and 85% of those failures are recoverable.
+See our guide on [how to recover failed payments in Stripe](/how-to-recover-failed-payments-stripe) for the technical setup.

 What to do:

-- Time retries for mid-week (Tuesday–Wednesday) when success rates are highest
+• Time retries for mid-week (Tuesday to Wednesday) when success rates are highest

 Strategy 2: Build a Cancel Flow with Exit Surveys